 Corpus Christi is a popular tourist destination both for Texans and travelers from all corners of the United States.
 Although most visitors stick to the beaches and other water-based activities, there are quite a few spectacular yet overlooked sights and attractions located around town.
 For anyone wanting to get off the beaten path and experience the best offbeat Corpus Christi sights and activities, look no further than the following:

 Strange, Unique & Offbeat Corpus Christi Sights & Activities

 The Demon of Corpus Christi

 Located near the heart of Corpus Christi is a three-story tall statue of a devil, affectionately known as the Demon of Corpus Christi.
 The irony of a gigantic devil statue in a city named after the body of Christ cannot be overlooked, and neither can the statue itself.
-Originally part of an amusement park ride in Pennsylvania, after the ride was shut down the statue was purchased by a local resident and relocated to Texas.
+Originally it was part of an amusement park ride in Pennsylvania.
+After the ride was shut down the statue was purchased by a local resident and moved to Texas.

 The Selena Memorial

 Selena, also know as the “Queen of Tejano,” was an amazing singer who was tragically murdered in 1995 at the age of 23 by the original president of her fan club.
 A couple years later the Selena memorial opened, complete with a bronze statue of the Queen herself.
 It wasn’t long before rubbing the statue’s butt became known for bringing good luck.
 Whether or not this is true is still debatable, however this act has become fiercely popular among visitors of the memorial, both male and female.